-- ▶ Provides support to all educators and students in BC for the development of culturally relevant curricula. - Assists other working committees in course development outcomes by integrating First Nations wisdom and knowledge to meet IABE articulation committee standards. - ▶ Considers the academic outcomes identified at the Fundamental through Provincial levels in other content areas (English, math, sciences) but focuses specifically on the goals identified by this articulation committee. - ▶ Supports student achievement of course outcomes with a focus on local First Nations content whenever possible. - Requires that curriculum submitted will: - ▶ Be developed in respectful consultation with local First Nations communities. - Display evidence of direct and experiential methods that reinforce First Nations perspectives through use of First Nations paradigms. - ▶ Demonstrate local First Nations involvement in course development, such as fluent speakers, community resource persons, and culturally relevant materials. - ▶ Demonstrate creative ways to assess and evaluate achievement of students that encourage and acknowledge First Nations ways of knowing. - Address the points listed below as applicable to the discipline.
-It is understood that any course generally addresses at least 80% of the following generic objectives:
+- Provides support to all educators and students in BC for the development of culturally relevant curricula. - Assists other working committees in course development outcomes by integrating First Peoples wisdom and knowledge to meet FPABE articulation committee standards. - Considers the academic outcomes identified at the Fundamental through Provincial levels in other content areas (English, math, sciences) but focuses specifically on the goals identified by this articulation committee. - Supports student achievement of course outcomes with a focus on local First Peoples content whenever possible. - Requires that curriculum submitted will: - ▶ Be developed in respectful consultation with local First Peoples communities. - Display evidence of direct and experiential methods that reinforce First Peoples perspectives through use of First Peoples paradigms. - Demonstrate local First Peoples involvement in course development, such as fluent speakers, community resource persons, and culturally relevant materials. - Demonstrate creative ways to assess and evaluate achievement of students that encourage and acknowledge First Peoples ways of knowing.

-Some Examples of Strategies for Integrating Indigenous Ways of Knowing
+Some Examples of Strategies for Integrating First Peoples Ways of Knowing

-- having elders teach
+- Having elders teach

-- engagement in community and cultural activities
+- Engagement in community and cultural activities

-- preparing and sharing traditional food (feasting)
+- Preparing and sharing traditional food (feasting)

-- participating in talking circles
+- Participating in talking circles

-- land-based learning (e.g. field trips)
+- Land-based learning (e.g. field trips)

-- learning and practicing cultural protocols (e.g. acknowledgement of traditional territory)
+- Learning and practicing cultural protocols (e.g. acknowledgement of traditional territory)

-- storytelling and creating imagery
+- Storytelling and creating imagery

-- dramatization
+- Dramatization

-- project-based learning
+- Project-based learning

-Required Learning Outcomes of Indigenous Studies Courses
+Required Learning Outcomes of First Peoples Studies Courses

-(For courses in Indigenous Fine Arts, please see the separate Indigenous Fine Arts Guidelines at the end of this section.)
+(For courses in First Peoples Fine Arts, please see the separate First Peoples Fine Arts Guidelines at the end of this section.)

 The goals of the curriculum are broadly applicable to all levels, fundamental through provincial.
-Participants in all First Nations courses should be encouraged to acquire a range of skills and abilities.
+Participants in all First Peoples courses should be encouraged to acquire a range of skills and abilities.
 The skills and abilities listed here apply in general to all levels, fundamental through provincial, with the recognition that particular outcomes may be more or less applicable at each level.

-Learners in any First Nations Studies or Indigenous Studies course will be able to:
+Learners in any First Peoples Studies or Indigenous Studies course will be able to:

-- 1. Identify and articulate past and present forces shaping First Nation identity, such as culture, land, family, community, language, holistic perspectives, protocol, resistance, hegemony, values, worldview, knowledge, wisdom, and technology. - 2.
+- 1. Identify and articulate past and present forces shaping First Peoples identity, such as culture, land, family, community, language, holistic perspectives, protocol, resistance, hegemony, values, worldview, knowledge, wisdom, and technology. - 2.
 Identify the history, elements, and intergenerational effects of colonization and decolonization. - 3.
-Recognize that while First Nations groups share some common values and perspectives, they are also distinct, diverse, dynamic and evolving.

-For courses to be articulated solely by IABE the committee reserves the right to use Social Science learning outcomes as a standard.
+Recognize that while First Peoples share some common values and perspectives, they are also distinct, diverse, dynamic and evolving.
+For courses to be articulated solely by FPABE, the committee reserves the right to use Social Science learning outcomes as a standard.